 BUILDING.
-Any structure affixed to the land and built for the support, shelter, or enclosure of persons, animals, ~~chattel~~, or movable property of any kind, and which is affixed to the land.
+Any structure affixed to the land and built for the support, shelter, or enclosure of persons, animals, or movable property.

 BUILDING AREA.
-The BUILDING AREA of a lot is the gross area covered by the buildings or structures when placed on the lot.
+The BUILDING AREA of a lot is the area covered by the buildings or structures when placed on the lot.